aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 The `HelmChart` construct or `cluster.addChart` method can be used to add Kubernetes resources to this cluster using Helm.

+> When using `cluster.addChart`, the manifest construct is defined within the cluster's stack scope.
+If the manifest contains
+> attributes from a different stack which depend on the cluster stack, a circular dependency will be created and you will get a synth time error.
+> To avoid this, directly use `new HelmChart` to create the chart in the scope of the other stack.

 The following example will install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) to your cluster using Helm.